CISV International: CISV programmes

-Mosaic: The Mosaic programme is local and directly benefiting the community it is in.
-The local chapters partner with another organization to do a community event, volunteering, or fundrasing.

 CISV International, National Associations and Chapters

-The International Office of CISV is located in Newcastle upon Tyne, England.
+The International Office of CISV is located in Newcastle upon Tyne, England in the United Kingdom.
 The Secretary General of the organization is based there, along with a small team of officers and administrative staff.

 CISV International is an umbrella organization, with 68 countries or National Associations (NAs).
 Each NA oversees and supports its local branches or Chapters.
 CISV USA is the largest National Association with 27 chapters.